NickHackman/NixOS/README.md

 These shells can be used with [lorri](https://github.com/target/lorri) and direnv - via shell aliases for init in [fish config](./configs/fish.nix).

+### Future

+As of right now this seems like the best way to manage different programming environments in NixOS, but as [Flakes](https://www.tweag.io/blog/2020-05-25-flakes/) stabilize they could be a better alternative to having the lorri daemon running in the background.

 ## Further Configuration

 [Nix Manual](https://nixos.org/nix/manual/)